-Our national year-long Organizing Fellowship provides deep leadership development and mentorship for a dedicated cohort of student divestment organizers.
+Our summer-long Organizing Fellowship provides deep leadership development and mentorship for a dedicated cohort of student divestment organizers.

 Fellows will grow the political analysis and technical organizing skills that they need to excel in their organizing on campus and throughout the rest of their lives in the broader movement.

 The Divest Ed Organizing Fellowship (or “Fellowship”) is a youth leadership development program for student fossil fuel divestment organizers in the United States who want to grow their organizing skills, deepen their commitment to the climate movement, and cultivate connections with other students across the country.